|

 coral polyps that are the builders of the reef structure.
 Consider

-flotation device (placed under chest) if you are not a good swimmer
+a flotation device (placed under chest) if you are not a good swimmer

 and never stand on coral to adjust your mask.
 Search for a sandy